pydicom/deid/docs/_docs/user-docs/recipe-filters.md

 ```
 <criteria> <field> <value>
 ```
+where "criteria" is a test such as "contains", "notcontains", "equals", "notequals", "missing", "present" or "empty";
+"field" is the single-word name of a DICOM tag (as known to pydicom), or the number as 8-digit hex format with 0x prefix;
-where "value" is optional, depending on the filter.
+and "value" is optional, depending on the filter.
 For example:

 ```
 LABEL Burned In Annotation